ePages-de/epages-docs/_posts/2016/2016-11-28-xp-days-germany-2016.md

 To top it all off, [Nat Pryce](https://twitter.com/natpryce) – an academic researcher at the [Imperial College London](http://www.doc.ic.ac.uk/~np2/) and co-founder of the XP Day in London – outlined vividly the [historical journey of TDD](http://www.xpdays.de/2016/downloads/keynote-di/Wisdom_of_the_Ancients__2_.pdf) from Lehman's laws in the 1980s until the three fundamental aspects for software systems in TDD:

 1. Consider the system type.
-2. Nurture your feedback cycles
+2. Nurture your feedback cycles.
 3. Accept uncertainty.

 To learn more we can highly recommend his book ["Growing Growing Object-Oriented software guided by tests"](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627), co-authored with [Steve Freeman](https://twitter.com/sf105).